Infectious diseases within American prisons: Alternative approaches

 The limitation with this screening approach is that risks are self-reported by the inmate.
 One study suggested that up to 42% of inmates diagnosed with HIV reported no risk factors.

-A second alternative approach is clinical screening based on HCV, HBV or STD infection.
+A second alternative approach is clinical screening based on HCV, HBV or STI infection.
 The presence of any of these diseases increases the likelihood of acquiring or transmitting HIV disease.
 Clinical criteria for screening include: